-Today I have Tiphanya from Avenue Reine Mathilde sharing her 5 Reasons to Visit Alsace with Kids.
+Let’s welcome Tiphanya from Avenue Reine Mathilde sharing her favorite reasons to visit Alsace with kids.
 Tiphanya is French and has a three and a half year old daughter.
 After traveling through Europe for a year, her family decided to stay for awhile in Alsace.
 They have spent three months in the north part of the region and now will stay 2 years in the Alsatian city of Mulhouse before they begin their travels anew.

 When Europeans think of Christmas markets, they have in mind Germany, Austria, and Alsace.
 Not France, just Alsace, the small region located on the German border.
 What many fail to realize is that this region can be an amazing destination all year long, especially for families.
 Here are some of our favorite destinations to enjoy in the area.

 These are both a must-see on a trip to Alsace if you want to know more about the history of the area.
 The écomusée d’Alsace is an open-air museum with a mouthwatering bakery, 70 authentic old rural houses to explore, fresh milk to taste (just after the milking show) and storks everywhere.
 It’s very exciting to spend a day in the life of historical Alsace.

 If you are more interested in actual history than everyday life, go to Wesserling.
 There is an industrial museum of textiles linked to gorgeous gardens.
 The property is enormous with a chateau, mansions, farm, and the Textile Museum.

 One year, Peter Pan was the inspiration for the gardens, and they designed the site complete with a pirate boat and an Indian village.
 You can play or dress up in the museum, or you can run and walk barefoot in the gardens.
 This is my favorite place in Alsace!